IIIF/api/source/api/presentation/3.0/index.md

 ##### service

-An external service that the client might interact with directly and gain additional information or functionality for using the resource that has the `service` property, such as from an Image to the base URI of an associated [IIIF Image API][image-api] service.
+A service that the client might interact with directly and gain additional information or functionality for using the resource that has the `service` property, such as from an Image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it.
 Please see the [Service Registry][registry-services] document for the details of currently known service types.

 The value _MUST_ be an array of JSON objects.
 Each object will have properties depending on the service's definition, but _MUST_ have either the `id` or `@id` and `type` or `@type` properties.
 Each object _SHOULD_ have a `profile` property.

- * Any resource type _MAY_ the `service` property with at least one item.<br/>
+ * Any resource type _MAY_ have the `service` property with at least one item.<br/>
    Clients _MAY_ process `service` on any resource type, and _SHOULD_ process the IIIF Image API service.

 ``` json-doc